Ludovic Stewart, 2nd Duke of Lennox

-Ludovic Stewart, 2nd Duke of Lennox and 1st Duke of Richmond (29 September 1574 – 16 February 1624), lord of the Manor of Cobham, Kent, was a Scottish nobleman who through their paternal lines was a second cousin of King James VI of Scotland and I of England.
-He was involved in the Plantation of Ulster in Ireland and the colonization of Maine in New England.
+Ludovic Stewart, 2nd Duke of Lennox and 1st Duke of Richmond (29 September 1574 – 16 February 1624) was a Scottish nobleman and a second cousin of King James VI and I. He was involved in court theatre and the Plantation of Ulster in Ireland and the colonisation of Maine in New England.
 Richmond's Island and Cape Richmond as well as Richmond, Maine (formerly Fort Richmond), are named after him.
 His magnificent monument with effigies survives in Westminster Abbey.

 Origins

-He was the eldest son of Esmé Stewart, 1st Duke of Lennox (1542-1583), a Frenchman of Scottish ancestry, by his wife Catherine de Balsac (d.post-1630), a daughter of Guillaume de Balsac, Sieur d'Entragues, by his wife Louise d'Humières.
-Ludovic's father was a favourite and first cousin once removed of King James VI of Scotland I of England (the King's father Henry Stewart, Lord Darnley having been Esmé's first cousin).
-Ludovic was therefore himself a paternal second cousin to the King.
+He was the eldest son of Esmé Stewart, 1st Duke of Lennox (1542-1583), a Frenchman of Scottish ancestry, by his wife Catherine de Balsac (1547 - 1631), a daughter of Guillaume de Balsac, Sieur d'Entragues, by his wife Louise d'Humières.
+Ludovic's father was a favourite and first cousin once removed of King James VI (the King's father Henry Stewart, Lord Darnley having been Esmé's first cousin).
+Ludovic was therefore himself a second cousin to the King.